hfshr/bitmexr/README.md

 # Contribution

-If you spot any issues, or would like additional features added, pleases feel free raise and issue or submit a pull request.
+If you spot any issues, or would like additional features added, please feel free to raise an issue, or submit a pull request.

 # Code of Conduct